lusaxweb/vuesax/docs/components/radio.md

 ## Default

-To implement a radio button you just have to add the `vs-radio` component and add a `v-model`.
+To implement a radio button you just add the `vs-radio` component and add a `v-model`.

 :::warning
 The **Radio Button** is always going to replace the current value.